codingbelief/arm-architecture-reference-manual-for-armv8-a/chapter_d4/d42_3_memory_translation_granule_size.md

 ### How the granule size affects the address translation process

+### How the granule size affects the address translation process

 As Table D4-8 on page D4-1651 shows, the translation granule determines the number of address bits:
 * Required to address a memory page.
 * That can be resolved in a single translation table lookup.